johnoliver/semantic-kernel/java/README.md

 2. Build the Semantic Kernel

         cd semantic-kernel/java
-        mvn install
+        mvnw install

-    - _Note: disable the integration tests if the build of fails for lack of an OpenAI key_
+    - _Note: by defautlt, certain tests will not run if an OpenAI key is not set_

-          mvn install -DskipITs

 ## Using the Semantic Kernel